0xf1sh/CyanoPSP/README.md

 - More settings and tweaks.
 - Theme Manager
 - Gallery App
 - Contacts storing application.
-(PSP)
+(People App)

 What's not working
 =================
-- Everything else
+- Everything else that isn't on the working list.

 Compiling it yourself
 =================